 - Alexion patient registry for atypical HUS, PI Rita Swinford, MD

-Statistician: Cynthia Bell, MS
+Statistician: Cynthia Bell, Biostatistician

 Research Assistant: Lettye Dismukes, BA